Toyota Highlander Door Lock Failure - Diagnosis Guide

 The fuse is located inside the engine bay fuse box.
 Looking at the box, you will see a fuse marked for the doors.
 Replace that fuse with a new one.

 For the relay, it is located under the dash (in most Highlanders) and is an electronics board.
-In order to replace, you will need to order a new relay and then solder the replacement back on.
+In order to replace it, you will need to order a new relay and then solder the replacement back on.
 Don’t attempt this without some electronics repair background.

 Single Door Doesn’t Lock/Unlock